How To Enroll

 The student may apply to the program during the application periods regardless of how many courses have been taken.
 Nursing courses are limited to students who have been accepted into the program.
 Students should take the CORE requirements for the ADN program shown below before scheduling other, non-nursing electives.

-Associate Degree Nursing Admission ApplicationApplication for Associate Degree Nursing class for Spring 2015
+Associate Degree Nursing Admission ApplicationApplication for Associate Degree Nursing class for Fall 2015

 Selections for the Nursing Program are made by the Associate Degree Nursing Admissions Committee using a point system based upon objective data including cumulative GPA, core courses completed, ACT score, and entrance test score.
 The required science courses are given a higher point value than other core courses in the Associate Degree Nursing curriculum.
 A grade of C or better is required in all of the core courses.
 Candidates chosen for the fall and spring classes will be notified by letter.